Mistrial for Alabama police officer who threw Indian man

 Parker abruptly flipped Patel to the ground during the encounter, resulting in injuries from which Patel was not expected to fully recover from, his lawyer has said.

-Madison police released video of the incident recorded from inside a patrol vehicle and apologised for Parker’s actions.
+Madison police released video of the incident recorded from inside a patrol vehicle and apologized for Parker’s actions.

 “I feel strongly about the case,” said Assistant U.S. Attorney Robert Posey.
 “It’s something that we’re going to discuss with other people, get other people’s views, but this has not changed my belief that this is a strong case that needed to be brought, and it would be nice to get a resolution.”